matthiasn/clojure-system-book/manuscript/TwitterClient-PercolationComponent.md

 ## TwitterClient - Percolation Component

 The Percolation Component is responsible for matching new tweets with existing queries.
-Remember, in this application, we update the search results shown in the client in (near-)realtime when new matches are available.
+Remember, in this application, we update the search results shown in the client in (near-)real time when new matches are available.
 In order to do that, we need some kind of matching mechanism between searches and new items.

 This is where ElasticSearch's **[Percolator feature](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/search-percolate.html)** helps.
 Percolation queries are kind of reverse searches that allow the registration of an observing real-time search in the percolation index.
 Each new tweet is then presented to the percolation index in ElasticSearch to determine which of the registered searches match on the new item.

-The registration of queries in the percolation index and the delivery happens in the Percolation Component of the **client-facing application** and will be covered in more detail there.
+The registration of queries in the percolation index and the delivery happens in the percolation component of the **client-facing application** and will be covered in more detail there.
 Here, you just need to know that upon registering a search, a hash of the query is used as the ID so that any possible query is only ever registered once.

 ![Percolator Component with Channels](images/tc_percolation.png)